Consensys/doc.teku/docs/Reference/CLI/CLI-Subcommands.md

 ## validator

-Generate validator keys, and/or register validators by sending transactions to an Ethereum 1.0 node.
+Generate validator keys and register validators by sending transactions to an Ethereum 1.0 node.

 ### generate